| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The weighted e.c.d.f. (empirical cumulative distribution function)

-is defined so that, for any real number y
+Fn is defined so that, for any real number y, the value of

-that are less than or equal to y
+x that are less than or equal to y.
+That is

 is the total weight of all entries in x